muratk5n/thirdwave/en/2023/01/dried-turkey.md

-# Dried Turkey
+# Dried Turkey Patty

 Ingredients

 * 1 kg Turkey (or Chicken) Meat
-* 1 Bunch Swiss chards
 * 1 Teaspoon Turmeric
 * 1 Teaspoon Garam Masala
+* 1 Onion (Sliced)
+* ½ Cup Yoghurt

-Cut meat into chunks and place in dish, sprinkle the turmeric, masala on top.
-Put in oven at 200 C for 1/2 hours or until meat is well done, throw away any fat, water that comes out.
-Transfer to a bowl, add chards and blend (adding veg raw eases the blending process, through their water).
+Cut meat into chunks and place in glass dish, with onion slices on top, cook in oven at 200 C for 1/2 hours or until meat is well done while throwing away any fat, water that comes out occasionally.

+Once cooked transfer to a bowl, sprinkle the turmeric, masala, yogurt, and blend.
 A hand-held blender works well.
-This is our veg + poultry mixture.
-Form small poultry balls, place into the drier, dry at 55 C degrees, for 7-8 hours.
-That's all.

-Drier creates a hardened exterior on the outside of the poultry pieces, which IMO helps the food last longer (also eases handling).

-Ideas for Meal: can also buy or dry beet roots, apples..
-For a meal toss all these in a cup, add cheese, plus some dried soup (Greek trahana [1] works best), and boiling water, boom.
-The water rehydrates everything, makes for great camping food.
-The fat comes from the cheese, the rest is already in the dried ingredients.
-Most cheese will last outdoors for a while, there are some dry ones, if not, tallow, or olive oil are always options.
+Form small, long, thin, flat patties, put pieces back in the oven now on the grill part, leave there at 80 C degrees, for 5 hours.

+Ideas for Meal - mix dried beet roots, apples, cheese (with sufficient fat) plus dried soup (Greek trahana [1]), hot water, boom.
+Just created a camp stew.

-Beet root, chards, apples were chosen after much trial and error.
-We dont want anything that is too citric (oranges) or too high on potassium even though it has great eyesight benefits (carrots), or too high in iron (spinach instead of chards).
+Beet root, chards, apples work well, for any day, don't want anything that is too citric (oranges) or too high on potassium even though it has great eyesight benefits (carrots), or too high in iron (spinach instead of chards).
 Too much potassium will create sleepiness, too much iron is as harmful almost as much as too little.

-Why blend before drying: this guy here [2] does the reverse, dries complete meat pieces, powderizes the dried product in a heavy duty blender.
-Blending raw is easier, the dried end-result is can be eaten as-is, and the greens harden enough for good preservation, but still allow for easy rehydration.

 Reference